yocontra/camera/README.md

 </tr>
 </table>

+## Dependencies

+This library requires that you have OpenCV installed - go to the OpenCV site for instructions.

 ## Usage

 The object returned from createStream is a full readable Stream - you can pause, resume, destroy, etc.